 How I Replaced My Wife’s Day Job Income With This Blog

-Over the past 2 years I’ve been blogging on Bible Money Matters 5-6 days a week, generating over 800 pages of content, 5000+ comments and over 1.3 million page views.
+Over the past few years I’ve been blogging on Bible Money Matters 5-6 days a week, generating over 1800 pages of content, 15,000+ comments and over 11.25 million page views.
 The site has become more popular than I ever dreamed it could be, and I feel blessed that the site has grown to a point where it is now able to replace my wife’s day job income.
-That means we’ll be able to afford for her to stay home with our children, which is even more important now that we’re expecting our first child!
+Because of this site we have been able to afford for her to stay home with our son, which has been such a blessing!

 - How I Began Blogging